This is a great resource for answers, help, & advice to aquarium and pond questions not found elsewhere; With regular posts & article updates.

 Betta Wild Habitat

-Cousins to the Betta, both have a labryinth organ, which allows them to breath air directly.
+Cousins to the Betta, in which both have a labryinth organ, which allows them to breath air directly.
 Both also come from SE Asia.

 In many Dwarf Gouramis, the males are much more colorful than the females (this is not usually true from my experience with other Gouramis such as blues).